-Through the Sonos app, you'll also be able pair two Sonos Play:1s together to create a stereo pair for a 5.1 setup if you have a Sonos Playbar or Playbase and a Sonos SUB, as you can with the Play:3, Play:5 and latest Sonos One.
-To create a stereo pair of Sonos speakers however, the two speakers you are pairing will need to be the same speaker so you can't pair a Play:1 with a Sonos One for example, despite them offering the same composition and being the same size.
+Through the Sonos app, you'll also be able pair two Sonos Play:1s together to create a stereo pair for a 5.1 setup if you have a Sonos Playbar, Sonos Beam or Playbase and a Sonos SUB, as you can with the Play:3, Play:5, Sonos One and Sonos One SL.
+To create a stereo pair of Sonos speakers however, the two speakers you are pairing will need to be the same speaker - unless it's the Sonos One and Sonos One SL - so you can't pair a Play:1 with a Sonos One or Sonos One SL for example, despite them offering the same composition and being the same size.

 - Can also control through Spotify and Tidal